-@Deterministic indicates that if the method is called multiple times with identical arguments, then it returns the identical result.
+@Deterministic indicates that if the method is called multiple times with identical arguments, then it returns the identical result according to == (not just according to equals ()).

 @Pure indicates that the method is both @SideEffectFree and @Deterministic.

 The Javadoc of the annotations describes their semantics and how they are checked.
 This manual section gives examples and supplementary information.